 The office provides a range of advisory, research and public information services closely aligned with the role and work of the Senate, including legislative drafting services and support for the Parliament's legislative scrutiny committees.
 The Parliamentary Education Office (PEO) produces educational programs and resources for schools, students, teachers and others.
 The office also supports the Parliament's international programs.

-The demand for procedural and legislative services is substantially driven by the requirements of senators and the Senate.
-The work of the secretariats of the legislative scrutiny committees is similarly driven by the volume of legislation coming before the Senate and any additional inquiries undertaken by the committees.
+The demand for procedural and legislative services is substantially driven by the requirements of senators and the Senate chamber.
+The work of the secretariats of the legislative scrutiny committees is similarly driven by the volume of legislation coming before the Senate and the requirements of senators.

 The Procedure Office monitors levels of satisfaction with its performance through formal and informal channels such as letters, emails, phone calls, seminar evaluation forms and direct advice from senators and their staff, educators, students, and members of the public.
-This continuous performance appraisal was supplemented during the reporting period by a survey of senators and their staff to gauge satisfaction with legislative drafting and procedural advice services.
+This continuous performance appraisal assists the office to make timely and responsive adjustments to the ways in which it delivers its services.

-In 2016–17, the office assisted non-executive senators and their staff by providing advice, both written and oral, relating to the role and work of the Senate and its committees, and the Parliament more generally.
+In 2014–15, the office assisted non-government senators and their staff by providing advice, both written and oral, relating to the role and work of the Senate and its committees, and the Parliament more generally.
 There was strong demand for such advice, particularly during sitting periods.
-Advice was provided on many procedural issues including the constitutional powers of the Senate, the legislative process, the process for disallowance of delegated legislation, reference of matters to committees and opportunities for debate.

-Staff of the office ensured the accuracy of advice by researching appropriate precedents and consulting other departmental officers particularly the Clerk and the Deputy Clerk.
-Advice was non-partisan, consistent, and provided to senators and their staff in a timely fashion often within extremely short time frames.
+Staff of the office ensured the accuracy of advice by researching appropriate precedents and consulting other departmental officers—principally the Clerk and the Deputy Clerk.
+Advice was non-partisan, consistent, and provided to senators and their staff in a timely fashion.

-In 2016–17, the office prepared an average of 15 procedural scripts per sitting day for use by senators in the chamber.
-This was an increase on the previous year when an average of 12 scripts per sitting day were drafted.
-These scripts assist senators to pursue matters of concern to them through, for example, orders for the production of documents, committee references and following up unanswered questions on notice.
+In 2014–15, the office prepared an average of 10 procedural scripts per sitting day for senators' use in the chamber, typically related to matters such as orders for the production of documents, the suspension of standing orders or other procedural devices, committee references and unanswered questions on notice.

 The office also checked material for procedural accuracy on request from senators and their staff.
 The advice provided was accurate and provided in time to enable senators to use the material in the Senate and elsewhere.

-Table 1 summarises legislative drafting and procedural services provided to senators over the last four years.
+Table 2 summarises senators' use of the office's legislative drafting and procedural services in recent years.